a good day to find courage in God.

 As they discussed this miraculous event in the darkest of night three or four miles from shore, a fierce storm descended upon them, tossing their little craft about and filling them with fear.
 Suddenly, out of the darkness, they see this same man walking toward them – on the water!

-Full of fear just moments before, now they were terrified.
+Full of fear just moments before, now they must have been terrified.
 They thought they were seeing a ghost.

 But Jesus told them, “Take courage; it is I, do not be afraid.”